Brazil Permanent Residency Investor Visa (VIPER)

 Citizenship Timeline and Requirements

-The applicant must be approved for residency before arriving in Brazil.
-The Business Investor VIPER is a permanent residence visa issued immediately but, if chosing the business investment option, the applicant must have his business reviewed by authorities after three years.
+The Business Investor VIPER is a permanent residence visa issued immediately upon approval.
+The applicant must have his business reviewed by authorities after three years.
+After four years of continuous permanent residency, the applicant may apply for citizenship.

-To maintain permanent residency, the applicant may not be absent for more than six consecutive months.
-After four years of continuous residency, the applicant may apply for citizenship.
+To maintain permanent residency (under either route), the applicant may not be absent for more than six consecutive months.

 Brazil permits dual citizenship.